-She has been instructed as sole counsel in a wide range of serious allegations and is an efficient junior, having been led in allegations of large-scale drug supply, fraudulent evasion of duty and sexual offences.
+Lucy has been instructed as sole counsel in a wide range of serious allegations and is a diligent and efficient junior.
+She has been led in a variety of matters across the criminal spectrum, from causing an explosion likely to endanger life to historic sexual offences.
 Lucy also has experience in appearing in the High Court following a case stated appeal concerning the “duty to retreat” in the context of self-defence.

 Lucy has a balanced practice of prosecution and defence work.
 She is a Grade 3 prosecutor for the CPS and has extensive knowledge of the disclosure process having assisted with disclosure on major prosecutions by the Serious Fraud Office and the Police of Gibraltar.